molly-yu/ReBootIO/README.md

 # ARBSUtility
 In progress: ARBSUtility (Automated Reboot System Utility) is a cross-platform application used for the automated testing of IP Cameras using the UIO8 I/O Controller.
 Created with React, Electron, and Go.
-Uses network programmming to communicate with and send commands to IP cameras and devices.
+Uses network programmming to communicate with IP cameras and controlled devices.

 ## Project Overview
-The purpose of this project is to create an application to automate the testing process for the stress testing of cameras and its related systems.
+The purpose of this project is to create an application to automate the testing process for the stress testing of cameras and NVR systems.
 Rather than having to reboot and test the cameras manually, the tester can input testing parameters and the application will reboot the appropriate systems as required.
 Following the testing, the results will be shown to the tester.
 If an error occurs (either failed ping test or video loss), the testing will stop immediately, and the tester will be notified.
 This project encompasses three parts: desktop GUI, web server service, and mobile application.

 ## Needs Assessment
 As manual testing of hardware and software is quite cumbersome and time-consuming for users, this application will automatically perform these tasks and call the user only when necessary.
 This allows engineers to make better use of their time and make new developments, rather than spending their time on performance testing.
 This will, in turn, make the development process much faster and more efficient, allowing businesses to effectively improve their products.
 Moreover, this repeated stress testing can mimic real-life scenarios (ie. Power outages, updates, bugs) more effectively and quickly, allowing engineers to identify and solve these problems much faster.